brittanyBN/JuniorDevInterviewPrep/README.md

 **IN PROGRESS**
 # Current Security threats:
-I am aware I should not save the users token in localstorage.
-This is a temporary fix.
-I will also be using two factor authentication.
 The code editors have security flaws, and these will also be addressed.

 # Description